 By now it was the summer of 2018.
 I had to reach out to Portman’s agent in Paris again, but this time I could beef-up my pitch: psi had been screened at MIT, it received a good review from The Boston Globe, and I was now “recommended” by Benjamin Millepied.
 I e-mailed Laurent Grégoire and his assistants at the Adéquat agency.
 After 2 weeks, I called (no answer), left a message (no reply).
 It was getting frustrating.

 And so the anxious wait began.
 Thankfully, I had a good distraction: that summer was the FIFA World Cup, held in Russia, and the two teams I support – England and France – were both having great tournaments.
 It dawned on me then that I had watched the previous World Cup when I was in Jerusalem.
 I remembered seeing Germany smash hosts Brazil 7-1 on a projector screen outside a bar off Jaffa Street.
 It had already been 4 years.
 I was feeling the heat: I had to finish this film soon.
 It was becoming increasingly uncomfortable answering friends who routinely pressed me: “So when is it ready?
 When is it coming out?
 We can’t wait to see it!”
-Every day, I checked the stats on the private page I had made for Portman, hoping to see the view count rise.
+Every day, I checked the stats on the private page I had made for Portman, hoping to see the view count rise by just 1 view - hers.
 But it hadn’t.
 I e-mailed Grégoire’s assistant a couple times to follow up, but each time, they asked me to be patient.
 On July 15, France won the World Cup beating Croatia 4-2, and Paris erupted.
-I got swept away in the bustling, partying streets of Montmartre, drenched in beer with red, white and blue paint.
+I got swept away in the bustling, partying streets of Montmartre, drenched in wine, red, white and blue.
 It was a great summer.

 This e-mail whacked me pretty hard.
-Not so much because Portman said no (I mean, a little bit because she said no), but because it was so abrupt and matter of fact.
-And almost instantly, my skeptical brain kicked in: did Portman’s agent actually send her the project?
+Not so much because Portman said no (I mean, a little bit because she said no), but because it was so short and straightforward.
+And almost instantly, my skeptical brain kicked in: Did Portman’s agent in Paris actually send her the project?
 And if so, did Portman actually ever get round to opening it?
 Did she really see the private webpage I designed for her?
 And if so, what did she think?
 Why didn’t she like it?
 Did she find it too amateurish, boring, pretentious?
 Did she just not have time?
 Did she actually really dislike it for some reason, in which case I should feel lucky I got such a brief yet polite turndown?

 It was all so frustrating.
 This sense of being “stuck on the outside,” of swimming against the tide, of being denied access not just to Portman but to the knowledge of what really happened.
 I kept imagining the following scenario: if I had been an “insider,” say, a colleague of Portman’s on some project, or a family friend, and found myself sitting next to her at dinner, exchanging pleasantries, I would have been able to lightly bring up the topic of my film, engage her in conversation and spark her interest.
-Maybe she wouldn’t have done it in the end, but I would have had the opportunity to know whether she had any interest in it whatsoever.
+Maybe she wouldn’t have done it in the end, but I would have had the opportunity to know whether she would have had any interest in it whatsoever.
 And I know, I know this sounds entitled, because it doesn’t matter how much work and desire I put into reaching her, no amount of effort on my part means she has to do anything on hers - she doesn’t owe me anything, not a look, not a response, not a second of her time.
 That’s all true.
-But what was frustrating to me, really, was the brute sense of failure and inability to get beyond the gatekeepers.
+But it was nonetheless hard to take - this brute sense of failure and inability to get beyond the gatekeepers.
 And there was nothing I could do about it.